Residential child care community: Criticism

 There is a number of negative voices regarding residential child care, as well.

 One part of this debate is due to negative examples of residential child care programs.
 Throughout the past decades, several cases of abuse within residential child care have been detected all over the world, putting this type of care into a bad light.
 Horror stories of abuse and neglect have been published, as well as articles describing “lock-away” facilities, “staff that cannot control the children”, runaways and regular police visits.
 Additionally, residential child care is often confused with treatment facilities, making the term look very restrictive, like every child is mentally ill and locked away.

 The other part of the debate is more financially motivated, as residential child care facilities are more costly than foster care, adoption, wrap-around services and kinship care.
 Studies show that the foster system can cause and enforce mental issues, as every additional movement a child has to go through increases the probability of these.
 Thereby, the financial burden grows too, as medical dispenses increase.
 The vast majority of organizations providing residential child care services are nonprofit-organizations and therefore donor-funded, meaning that the state does not invest a lot of money in that kind of care.

-Example Australia
+Australia

 Australia is the best example for a country that let itself be driven by the horror of abuse stories and costs, resulting in the closure of residential child care facilities in the 1980s and 1990s.
 This development brought about that many of these children ended up in the homeless program SAAP (Supported Accommodation Assistance Program) as well as in juvenile justice.

 Then, in 2004, the Crime and Misconduct Commission published a report with the title “Protecting Children: An Inquiry into Abuse of Children in Foster Care (the CMC Report)”.
 In response to the findings of this report, the government decided to reverse and reestablish residential child care facilities, this time focusing on quality standards.
 Queensland has found that closing residential child care programs is not the best idea, as there is a need for such organizations.